dgusain1/energysim/docs/source/index.rst

 	- ``inputs`` : Input variables to the simulator.
 	- ``step_size`` : Internal step size for simulator (1e-3 by default).

+Please see documentation on ``add_simulator`` to properly add simulators to ``energysim``.
+The values to simulator input are kept constant for the duration between two macro time steps.

 Connections between simulators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^